Nashville, Tennessee DUI Attorney

 Give Colavecchio & Colavecchio a Call… Right Now

 Call Colavecchio & Colavecchio today.
 Speak with a member of our legal team, and get the ball rolling on your defense.
 Every hour you delay after a DUI charge works in favor of the prosecution; they’ll want you to account for each and every delay in court.
 We know what you’re going through; call us today at 615-242-3333, or contact us directly through this website.
-Someone will get back to you, as soon as possible, to get you set up for your free consultation.
+Someone will get back to you, as soon as possible, to get you set up for your consultation.